 Building and household insurance typically cover you for the building and contents but not the systems and not appliances as mentioned above.
 Hence the home warranty is a necessity if the building inspection that you had carried out before you purchased the home revealed older wiring, plumbing that’s likely to incur high maintenance costs.
 If your dishwasher, washing machine etc. are under product warranties, then you’re not expected to need the additional home warranty.

-Typically the older the home, the higher the likelihood of costly systems failures and we all know how expensive plumbing and electrics can be to replace so what you’re doing with a home warranty is buying peace of mind that you’re going to get a better deal when the unforeseen occurs in your home.
+Typically the older the home, the higher the likelihood of costly systems failures.
+We all know how expensive plumbing and electrics can be to replace so what you’re doing with a home warranty is buying peace of mind that you’re going to get a better deal when the unforeseen occurs in your home.

 Why Would A Seller Buy The Home Warranty?

-Often sellers will market their property listing with a home warranty and this strategy has proven successful for securing a sale for hard to sell older properties.
-However this is a ‘caveat emptor’ moment for the homebuyer as not all home warranties are considered equal.
+Often sellers will market their property listing with a home warranty, and this strategy has proven successful for securing a sale for hard to sell older properties.
+However, this is a ‘caveat emptor’ moment for the homebuyer as not all home warranties are considered equal.
 As with the insurance industry, selling the warranties is a competitive environment.
-Sellers are usually incentivised by the issuer.
-For example, one incentive is to pay for the costs of property listing.
+The issuer usually incentivizes sellers.
+For example, one incentive is to pay for the costs of the property listing.

 Selling a home always incurs marketing and listing costs so as you have to pay for it, why not get it for free and include the warranty which is likely to be of similar cost.
-The cheapest home warranty is not always the best so it’s important for the homebuyer to analyse the warranty and if it actually offers the assurance they need.
+The cheapest home warranty is not always the best, so it’s important for the homebuyer to analyze the warranty and if it offers the assurance they need.
 It’s not just the sellers who will get the warranty sometimes the listing agent will buy it.

 When Do Agents Buy It?

 If the seller is not willing to add a home warranty in the deal, the real estate agent may include one from his or her side to improve the odds of closing the deal.